Stationary Kernels and Gaussian Processes on Lie Groups and their Homogeneous Spaces I: the compact case: Calculating Signatures and Highest Weights for SL(n) , SU(n) , and SO(n)

 The half-sum of the positive roots then equals

 The weight lattice $P$ can be described as the dual of $Q$.
 Namely, one can find such $\varpi_i\in E$, $i=1,\ldots,n-1$, that $(\varpi_i, e_j-e_{j+1}) = \delta_{ij}$, then $Q = \sum_i \Z \varpi_i $.

-A natural choice for a positive chamber $\cl{\fr{t}^*_+}$ is then the positive cone spanned by $\varpi_i$, i.e. the set of their linear combinations with non-negative coefficients.
+A natural choice for a positive chamber $\cl{\fr{t}^*_+}$ is then the positive cone spanned by $\varpi_i$, namely the set of their linear combinations with non-negative coefficients.
 It can also be very conveniently described as

 The action of the Weyl group is by all possible permutations of coordinates, thus $W \cong S_n$, the symmetric group on $n$ points. \end{example}

 \begin{example} If $G=\SU(n)$, then its tangent space is